Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/learn.md

     ```

-## Complete list of Differences and Features vs Python
+## Complete list of Differences and Features beyond Python

 Jac is a superset of Python 3, all of pythons features and full native compatability is present.
-However, each of these features  and differences described here represents Jac's approach to improve programmer effectiveness in a way that is distinct from Python.
+However, each of the features  and adjustments described here represents Jac's approach to improve programmer effectiveness in a way that is distinct from Python.
 These choices were made focusing on type safety, readability, expressiveness, and general code ninja goodness.
-As the language evolves, these features will be refined and expanded based on user feedback, practical usage, and the evolution of python and coding in general.
+As the Jac language evolves, these features will be refined and expanded based on user feedback, practical usage, and the evolution of python and coding in general.

+Additionally, Jac is the first language to implement the data spatial object paradigm.
+After getting used to Jac, we encourage every coder to expand their toolkit with this powerful programming model.

 ### Whitespace doesn't matter
 Unlike Python, where indentation is crucial for defining code blocks, Jac does not consider whitespace for this purpose.
 This gives programmers more flexibility in formatting their code, although maintaining a consistent style is still recommended for readability.
 With more flexibility in how code can be laid out, more beautiful formatting styles are possible.